SipiZork/crown-clothing/README.md

 # Crown Clothing Webshop

-Responsive Single Page application with registration, collections, basket function and online payment option built with React, redux and styled-components.
+It is a Responsive Single Page application with registration, collections, basket function and online payment option was built with React, redux and styled-components.

 ### Built with
  - SCSS